icaps2023/icaps2023.github.io/README.md

 ```
 Edit your files normally.

-If you add a new file, remember to add it with `git add`.
+If you add a new file or make some edits to existing files, remember to add it with `git add`.
 Commit your changes with `git commit`,  and push it back to GitHub with `git push`:
 ```
 $ git add <path-to-new-file>
+$ git status // optional step to verify wht exactly is going to be commited
 $ git commit -am <useful but terse change description>
 $ git push origin
 ```